We may earn commissions from the affiliate links. Learn more

 Recommended Guide: Private Internet Access Review

+Private Internet Access (PIA), which supports Tor over VPN, is a great choice for those who have very high privacy and security requirements.
+PIA is a USA VPN.
 However, it has a strict no-logs policy.
 It also offers the most advanced security features on the market.
 PIA supports SSL and SSH tunneling, which can help you bypass checks and government restrictions.

-It also offers DNS leak protection, an automatic kill switch, 256-bit encryption, and As a result, DNS leak protection.
+It also offers DNS leak protection, an automatic kill switch, 256-bit encryption, and, as a result, DNS leak protection.
 It works with all major operating systems, including Windows, MacOS, and Linux.
+This VPN service is very affordable at $2.08/month, and it allows you to connect up to 10 devices simultaneously.
+You can also test the VPN and use Tor with no risk by taking a 30-day money-back guarantee.

 Pros

-• 23000+ servers around the globe
+• 35000+ servers around the globe.

-• Compatible with Windows, Mac OS, Android, Linux, and Other Operating Systems
+• Compatible with Windows, Mac OS, Android, Linux, and Other Operating Systems.

-• 30-day return policy without risk
+• 30-day return policy without risk.

-• Anonymous browsing and DNS leak protection offered
+• Anonymous browsing and DNS leak protection offered.

-• 10 simultaneous connections available
+• 10 simultaneous connections available.

 Cons

-• Servers may have slow speeds
+• Servers may have slow speeds.

-6. CyberGhost
+7. CyberGhost

 CyberGhost